Metaswitch/clearwater-readthedocs/docs/Geographic_redundancy.md

 Ellis is not redundant, whether deployed in a single geographic region or more.
 It is deployed in one of the geographic regions and a failure of that region would deny all provisioning function

 Separate instances of Bono in each geographic region front the Sprouts in that region.
-The Bonos should be able to contact the Sprouts in either region, one way to achieve this is to use a geo-routing DNS service such as Amazon's Route 53.
-A geo-routing DNS service responds to DNS queries based on latency, so if you're nearer to geographic region B's instances, you'll be served by them.
-While it appears as a single node in our system, Route 53 DNS is actually a geographically-redundant service provided by Amazon.
-Route 53's DNS interface has had 100% uptime since it was first turned up in 2010.
-(Its configuration interface has not, but that is less important.)
+The Bonos should be able to contact the Sprouts in either region.

 The architecture above is for 2 geographic regions - Project Clearwater does not currently support more regions.